IngaPosiunaite/TheatreTicketBookingSystem/README.md

-<h5>The interface ensure that users of the application to find the following information for any show:
+<h5>The application will let users browse shows/performances, search for specific shows or dates, select a number of tickets for show(s) for purchase, and to complete their purchase of those tickets.
+The interface ensure that users of the application to find the following information for any show:
 <h5>• The title of the show
 <h5>• The type of show (theatre, musical, opera, concert)
 <h5>• A description